 Test Preparation

-No fasting is required for an eGFR test.
-However, for the most accurate results:
+No fasting is required for eGFR testing.
+For consistent results:

-• Inform your doctor about medications such as NSAIDs, diuretics, ACE inhibitors, or supplements like creatine
+• Inform your doctor about medications or supplements that may affect creatinine

 When to Consult a Doctor